-South-Korean Customs Authorities have decided that as per 1 July 2018 ‘de minimis’ B2C and C2C shipments (shipments with a value not exceeding $ 150,- to private persons) will need a personal code of the private consignee/importer, the so-called Personal Customs Clearance Code (PCCC).
-The decision has been made due to ‘Real Name Verification’ and is meant to prevent the use of fake names and abuse of names at import.
-The requirements Is not valid for document-shipments (DOX).
+The customs authorities in South Korea have decided that from 1 July 2018, 'de minimis' B2C and C2C shipments (shipments with a value no more than $150, destined for private individuals) must be provided with a personal code of the private consignee/importer, the so-called Personal Customs Clearance Code (PCCC).
+This decision was taken in the context of the so-called 'Real Name Verification' and serves to prevent import under false names or abuse of names during import.
+This requirement does not apply to document shipments (DOX).

-A transition period has been installed until 1 January 2019.
-From that date a PCCC is required.
-Korean private persons have to apply for a PCCC in case they want to import goods.
-Shippers need to obtain this code from the consignee/importer before the shipment is sent.
-In case for some reason the PCCC cannot be provided in time, the date of birth of the private consignee/importer (YYYYMMDD) can be used.
+A transition period has been set up until January 1, 2019.
+From that date, a PCCC is mandatory.
+Korean private recipients must apply for a PCCC if they wish to import.
+Senders must request this code from the recipient/importer before a shipment is sent.
+In the unlikely event that a PCCC cannot be provided in time, the date of birth (YYYYMMDD) of the private recipient/importer can be used.

 A PCCC can be applied for by the South Korean private individual via one of the websites below:

-Shippers need to enter the PCCC in the box ‘Receiver/Consignee’ when booking a DHL shipment.
-DHL South-Korea will take care of providing the required data to South-Korean Customs Authorities.
-Not using the PCCC before 1 January 2019 will lead to possible delays due to physical inspections of the shipments.
-As per 1 January 2019 shipments which do not have a PCCC in the data will be subject to formal import clearance procedure.
-This formal procedure will have a negative impact on the handling time at South-Korean Customs Authorities.
+When booking a DHL shipment, senders must enter the PCCC in the Receiver/Consignee field.
+DHL South Korea will then take care of forwarding the required data to the South Korean customs authorities.
+Failure to complete the PCCC will only lead to possible delays until January 1, 2019 due to physical examination of the shipments.
+As of January 1, 2019, shipments that do not have a PCCC must be declared with a formal import declaration.
+This formal procedure will have a negative impact on the processing time at the South Korean customs authorities.

-For more information, please contact your DHL representative or DHL Customer service at 088 - 0552 000.
+For more information, please contact your DHL contact person or DHL Customer Service on 088 - 0552 000.